 What is Maternity Leave?

-The United States has no national policy for maternity leave, but nine states have mandated a maternity leave policy on their own.
+The United States has no national policy for maternity leave, but several states have mandated a maternity leave policy on their own.
 Depending on the state leave may also be taken by fathers and after a child is adopted or fostered.
 Often maternity leave is covered by parental leave laws, but in other cases these rights only apply to mothers, not fathers.